mrsuman2002/A_modular_Plugin-CodeChat/docs/developer.rst

 To do
 =====
--   Better packaging.
+-   Better packaging: create a bootstrap Python script to install and configure the CodeChat server (create a venv, etc.)
 -   Lots of testing.
 -   Inform the editor plugin when the client shuts down.
 -   Handle syntax error line number click from the web client.
 -   Hyperlink the file and line, or perhaps just the line, instead of the entire error message.
 -   Provide way to do a rebuild all.
 -   Add a CodeChat Client GUI to select render language for non-project builds.
--   Use a better splitter, such as `split.js <https://split.js.org/>`_.
 -   Handle VS Code's themes (dark, high-contrast, etc.) correctly.
 To do this, we need to inherit CSS from the webview into the iframe.
 See https://code.visualstudio.com/api/extension-guides/webview#theming-webview-content, and also use the Developer Tools is VS Code to inspect the iframe containing the webview, which provides vars defining all the VS Code styles.
 -   Add in sync.
 -   Monitor iframe location changes and try to sync by loading another file.